10 Common IT Interview Questions and How to Answer Them

 Reiterate your strengths and skills that are applicable to the job.
 Show how your qualities line up with what they’re looking for, both in terms of technical skill and personality.

-It can also help to convey enthusiasm, and show that you’re willing and eager to learn.
+It can also help to convey enthusiasm, showing that you’re willing and eager to learn.
 If you’re genuinely excited for the job and the company, that can show through.
 Be sure to find a few points in the job description or company website that makes you eager to work for them before the interview.

 Other forms this question might take: